mistertest/xcloud-shield/README.md

 The official Android app only exists for smartphones and tablets at the moment, so there is no official Android TV app at this time. <br>
 You can only use "Sideload" with the Smartphone App version, but the performance <br>
 was not optimized at the start of the service, and the interface was not designed and integrated for the Android TV experience. <br>
-In fact, the Official game pass app has made a lot of improvements, and now the experience is similar on the Shield between the two apps.<br>
+In fact, the Official game pass app has made a lot of improvements, and now the experience is better.<br>
 But it was not the case 6 month ago and my app was born from this frustrating situation.  <br><br>
 Despite the progress made by the official Application Game Pass, <br>
 I continue to having preferences for certain aspects of my application <br>
-such as the interface, the smoothness of navigation, the overall image rendering and a better experience in Game for me.
+such as the interface, the smoothness of navigation, the overall image rendering and a better experience in Game for me.<br>
+So this App is an Alternative choice for having another experience Xbox Cloud Gaming directly in your Shield TV.